stitchdata/docs/_developer-files/import-api/objects/batch/batch-data.md

   - name: "key_names"
     type: "array"
-    required: true
+    required: false
     description: |
-      An array of strings representing the Primary Key fields in the source table. **Note**: A value must be provided, but it may be an empty list to indicate that the source table doesn't have a Primary Key.
+      An array of strings representing the Primary Key fields in the source table.
+Stitch use these Primary Keys to de-dupe data during loading.
+If not provided, the table will be loaded in an append-only manner.

+      **Note**: If included, a value must be provided.
+However, it may be an empty list to indicate that the source table doesn't have a Primary Key.

       If fields are provided, they must adhere to the following: